ubco-cmps/data301_course/notes/setup/install_ds_stack_windows.md

 We will use the publicly available [GitHub.com](https://github.com/).

-You should already have your GitHub.com username
+You should already have your GitHub.com username, you will need that for this question.

 ### Install Git on your computer

 Although Git and GitBash are two separate programs, Git is packaged with GitBash and so you've already installed it.
 Time to configure it.

-### Create your GitHub "Personal Access Token"

 ### Configuring Git user info